winglang/docsite/blog/2023-08-15-new-method-to-existing-resource.md

 ## Seamlessly Integrating Documentation

 With coding and testing behind me, the final step was to align the documentation with the newly introduced API.
-By executing the `pnpm turbo build` command, I integrated my comments into the documentation build process.
-This ensured that the documentation accurately reflected the changes I'd made and would be readily accessible in the API-Reference section.
+By executing the `pnpm turbo build` command, the build process integrated my comments into the documentation.
+This ensured that the documentation accurately reflected the changes I'd made and would be readily accessible in the [API Reference section](https://www.winglang.io/docs/standard-library/cloud/queue).

 ## A Glimpse into the Journey